 to use direct engagement with older adults, caregivers and health care providers to identify and prioritize the most important topics on the health of older adults that should be addressed by future research

 a ranking list of 10 research questions

 How long did the research prioritization take?

 Which methods were used to identify research priorities?

 How were the priorities for research identified exactly?

 Step 1: setting up PSPS: stakeholders and partner organizations were identified to promote the PSP.
-Step 2: collecting research questions: participants were asked to state what mattered most to them about older adults’ health within six topic areas determined by the steering committee, over 3000 submissions.
+Step 2: collecting research questions: participants were asked to state what mattered most to them about older adults’ health within six topic areas determined by the steering committee:"What matters most to you about older adults’ health?", over 3000 submissions.
 Step 3: data processing: submissions were reviewed, duplicates removed, out of scope submissions removed, submissions were categorized by content area, 101 summary questions along 24 content areas formulated, steering group worked in pairs to review the 101 resulting summary questions to ensure the wording captured the underlying raw data, check against evidence: questions assessed against published evidence.
 Step 4: interim ranking: in parallel with check against evidence, participants asked to review the 101 summary questions and select the 10 they felt to be of greatest importance, four completely answered questions were removed, questions of shared importance by 2 or more stakeholder groups moved forward, interim ranking resulted in 22 final questions moving forward to workshop.
 Step 5: final prioritization: workshop: using nominal group technique, two rounds of small group discussions and rankings, final round of discussion and ranking in plenary

 Which stakeholders took part?